weewx/weewx/docs/quickstarts/v5-upgrade.md

 * Skins;
 * Database;
 * Generated HTML files and images; and
-* Extensions.
+* Extensions (Python code specific to a station).

+## Using your old `/home/weewx`
-With this in mind, here is how you can continue to use your old `/home/weewx`:
+With this in mind, here is how you can continue to use the old user data in `/home/weewx`.
+The code will be replaced by new code.

 1. Install V5.0 by using the tool `pip`.
 (You can find more details in the document [_Installation using pip_](pip.md), but note that you are *only going to follow step 1*.